cbnva/HTML-Renderer/README.md

 Changes from original repo
 =============

+Primary goal: use HtmlRenderer for creating GUI with HtmlRenderer.SDL2-CS (will be public soon)

 * Rewritten `BackgroundImageDrawHandler`:
     * **Breaking changes**:  In adapters you needs to remake `RGraphics.GetTextureBrush()` - `dstRect` now not `image` size, that can be gotted from `image`.
 This is rectangle which needs to be filled with `image` from `dstRect.Location` with `dstRect.Size` multiple to `image` size.
     * `background-image` + `border-radius` now calls `RGraphics.DrawPath(RBrush brush, RGraphicsPath path)` with brush from `RGraphics.GetTextureBrush()`